 Recent ground-based radar observations of Mercury's spin suggest the core is molten, in which case the dynamo is probably active now.
 Only two spacecraft have visited Mercury.
 Mariner 10 made three flybys in 1974-1975.
 Only 45% of the surface was photographed.

 NASA launched the MESSENGER mission to Mercury in August 2004.
-It made two Mercury flybys in January and October 2008; it will make one more flyby in September 2009, then enter Mercury orbit in March 2011.
+It made three Mercury flybys in January and October 2008 and September 2009, and entered Mercury orbit in March 2011.

-ESA plans two Mercury orbiters called BepiColombo, for launch in 2013, arriving at Mercury in 2019.
+ESA plans two Mercury orbiters called BepiColombo, for launch in 2014, arriving at Mercury in 2020.